 - B. For multi-employee layoffs, more than one (1) employee may be offered the same funded, vacant or filled position.
 In this case, the most senior employee with the skills and abilities who accepts the position will be appointed.
 Appointments will be made in descending order of seniority of employees with the skills and abilities of the position(s). - C. If a job classification in which an employee has previously held status has been abolished or revised, a crosswalk to the class series will be used to identify any layoff option(s).
 The employee must have the skills and abilities of any identified position.
-For employees in the IT Professional Structure hired on or before June 30, 2019, the IT Assessment form will be used to identify available layoff options within the IT professional structure. - D. Employees who are laid off may request to have their name placed on the layoff lists for the job classifications in which they have held permanent status, regardless of a break in service. - E. If the Employer elects to implement all the stages of a layoff on a single effective date, and an employee accepts their formal option and then subsequently declines the option prior to the effective date of the layoff, the Employer will amend the formal option of any employee who is affected by this declination. - F. For employees who have transitioned into the IT Professional Structure on July 1, 2019, layoff options within the layoff unit will be determined as follows: - 1. a.
+For employees who held permanent status in IT classes that were abolished a completed IT Assessment form will be used to identify available layoff options within the IT professional structure.

+- D. Employees who are laid off may request to have their name placed on the layoff lists for the job classifications in which they have held permanent status, regardless of a break in service. - E. If the Employer elects to implement all the stages of a layoff on a single effective date, and an employee accepts their formal option and then subsequently declines the option prior to the effective date of the layoff, the Employer will amend the formal option of any employee who is affected by this declination. - F. For employees in the IT Professional Structure, layoff options within the layoff unit will be determined as follows: - 1. a.
 A funded vacant position within their current permanent job family and level for which the employee has the skills and abilities. - b.
-A funded vacant potion within another job family and level at the same salary range for which the employee has the skills and abilities. - 2. a.
+A funded vacant position within another job family and level at the same salary range for which the employee has the skills and abilities. - 2. a.
 A funded filled position held by the least senior employee within their current permanent job family and level for which the employee has the skills and abilities. - b.
-A funded filled position held by the least senior employee within another job family and level within the same salary range as their current permanent job family and level for which the employee has the skills and abilities.

-3. A funded vacant or filled position held by the least senior employee for which the employee has the skills and abilities, at the same or lower salary range as their current permanent position, within a job classification in which the employee has held permanent status or, at the employee's written request, to a lower classification within a job classification within a job classification series that the employee has held permanent status, even if the employee has not held permanent status in the lower job classification.
+A funded filled position held by the least senior employee within another job family and level within the same salary range as their current permanent job family and level for which the employee has the skills and abilities. - 3.
+A funded vacant or filled position held by the least senior employee for which the employee has the skills and abilities, at the same or lower salary range as their current permanent position, within a job classification or job family and level in which the employee has held permanent status or, at the employee's written request, to a lower classification or level within a job classification series or job family that the employee has held permanent status, even if the employee has not held permanent status in the lower job classification or level in a job family.

 Options will be provided in descending order of salary range and one (1) progressively lower level at a time.
 Vacant positions will be offered prior to filled positions.
 Part-time employees only have formal options to part-time positions.
 Full-time employees only have formal options to full-time positions.
+For employees impacted by the IT Professional Structure implemented July 1, 2019, an employee's completed IT Assessment Form will be one of the tools used to identify layoff options within the IT Professional Structure.